James FitzGerald, 10th Earl of Desmond: Birth and origins

 James was born about 1490 (Note: The subject of the article was between 30 and 40 years old in 1629.) in Munster, Ireland, second but only surviving son of Maurice FitzGerald and his first wife Ellen Roche.
 His father was Earl of Desmond, counted the 9th or the 10th, and called "the Lame", "Vehiculus", and "Bellicosus".
 His father's family were the FitzGeralds of Desmond, a noble cadet branch of the FitzGeralds or Geraldines, which were Old English descending from Maurice FitzGerald, Lord of Llanstephan, who had come to Ireland with Strongbow in 1169.
 The FitzGeralds of Kildare were the senior branch of that family.

 His mother was a daughter of Maurice Roche, 2nd Lord of Fermoy and his first wife Joan FitzGerald.
 His mother's family, the Roches also were Old English and descended from Adam de Rupe who had come to Ireland from Wales with Robert FitzStephen.

 James had an elder brother Thomas, who was heir apparent but predeceased his father.
 He also had sisters.
 All his sisters are listed in his father's article.

 Marriage and children

 James married Amy, daughter of Turlough O'Brien, a pre-reformation bishop of Killaloe (died 1525 or 1526), who had not stayed celibate.
-(Note: Joan's maternal grandfather must not be confused with his son, also called Turlough O'Brien, who was bishop of Killaloe 1554–1569, appointed during Queen Mary's reign.)
+(Note: Joan's maternal grandfather must not be confused with his son, also called Turlough O'Brien, who was bishop of Killaloe 1554–1569, appointed during Queen Mary I's reign.)
 Her mother's family were the O'Briens of Ara (County Tipperary), a cadet branch of the O'Briens, kings of Thomond.

 James and Amy had an only daughter: